jetmartin/apicurio/ROADMAP.md

 * Manage pagination in Apicurio search request.
 * Manage keycloack authentification methods.
 (See impacts if multiples registries using workspace settings)
-* Fix preview issue on Localhost (tested and functional on production registry).
-* Fix preview type issue (do not use preview if type is not openapi).

 ### Features